Foodee/ember-foxy-forms/tests/dummy/app/templates/docs/controls.md

 ## Custom Controls

-You can extend form for to provide custom controls, your component must simply conform to the control interface:
+You can extend your form to provide your own custom controls, your component must simply conform to the control interface:

-A form control is any component which implements the following interface.

 {{#docs-snippet name="custom-controls.js"}}
   interface FormControl {